microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-studio/README.md

 ## Appendix : Atmel START Project creation

-Configure ADC, GPIO, RTC, USART peripherals  through Atmel START code configurator and generate Atmel Studio project.
+Configure ADC, GPIO, RTC and USART peripherals  through Atmel START code configurator and generate Atmel Studio project.
 Follow the below steps to generate the project using Atmel START.
 1. Open **Atmel Studio 7**.
 2. Go to **File → New** and click on **Atmel Start Project** option.